-I try to wash my dogs every two or three weeks – unless of course they’ve rolled in something nasty and smelly!
+I try to wash my dogs every one to three weeks – unless of course they’ve rolled in something nasty and smelly!
 Regularly washing your dog can promote healthy skin and fur as well as reduce that doggy smell – both on your dog and in your home.
 I recently read some interesting (and disturbing!) research which said people don’t actually notice when their own house smells bad – and we all know that dogs can be a major contributor to household odours!

 When it comes to the frequency you should wash your dog, there is a fine line.
 You obviously want your dog to smell nice, however, washing your dog too frequently can strip their coat of natural oils.
 And when your dog’s coat is lacking in natural oils, their skin and coat can dry out making them more prone to dandruff and matting.
 It was these problems associated with over washing which led me to develop the Pampered Pooch refreshing spritz range – I wanted my dogs to smell great every day without the hassle of having to wash them every day.
 Now, between washes, I just spritz them every day or two to maintain their freshness and silky soft fur.

 To make bath time easier for both you and your pooch, I have a few tips that I’ve learnt through trial and error with Lilly and Poppy.
 And I’ve also picked up some great tricks from Pampered Pooch’s professional grooming clients.